nielsvanmidden/assessment-front-end-developer/README.md

 * Separation of concerns: explain/create how to organize application with JavaScript from server ** different components then toaster.
 Modal for example where component must listen to escape.
 Without having behavior implemented on component level.

-Approximate time to finish: 6 hours.
+Approximate time to finish: *6 hours*.

 ## Prerequisites
 * Yarn or NPM